lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

 # Sample Solution for LPCVC 2023

 > Example solution for LPCVC 2023 for a Jetson Nano
+# NOTICE Timing Change
+> Participants will now be printing out their summed inference time in seconds as in solution/main.py.

 ## Table of Contents